Fovea/jackbone/README.md

 Jackbone is available for use under the MIT software license.

+Code for this library was initially extracted from a work for FlightWatching's Checklist application.

 Documentation
 =============

+Make sure you've read Backbone documentation first.
+This documentation will only cover the additions and differences between Jackbone and Backbone.

 ##Jackbone.View##

-Jackbone views are basically Backbone views with extra features.
+Jackbone views are basically Backbone views with extra features like:

-Views provide necessary methods for the management of events for hidden but persistant views (when cached by Jackbone's ViewManager), as well as a child views hierarchy and JQueryMobile specific callbacks.
+  * necessary methods for the management of events binding for hidden but non-deleted views
+     * (when cached by Jackbone's ViewManager)
+  * a child views hierarchy.
+  * JQueryMobile specific callbacks.

 ###subviews `object.subviews`
 Array of subviews for this view.